Ebube-1/clusteredDataWarehouse/README.md

 # ClusteredDataWarehouse
-This application is a data warehouse to analyse FX deals and persist them to an Sql database.
+This application is a data warehouse to analyse FX deals and persist them to a Postgres database.

 ## Requirement
 To run this application, you will need docker installed.
 Additionally, you should have make installed also clone the repository.